ghodulik95/chromebook-nautilus-desktop/README.md

 I'll repeat here: internal speakers, headphone jack, microphone, and tablet-facing camera do not work.
 Workarounds on the speakers are specifically known to potentially cause permanent damage.
 See [Limitations](#limitations).

 ### 4.3.
 My attempts at addressing the hardware limitations
 While I put in *some* effort to get the speakers, headphone jack, and microphone to work, I put in zero effort at getting the tablet camera to work.
 You might have more luck than me, finding an easy workaround.
-I suspect that many of these limitations will be a more involved process to work around, however, so I would not recommend proceeding if any of that hardware is essential to you and you don't have the time and/or skill to sort it out.
+I suspect that many of these limitations will be a very involved process to work around, however, so I would not recommend proceeding if any of that hardware is essential to you and you don't have the capacity to spend several hours sorting it out (and possibly come up empty).
+If that founds like a fun challenge for you, though, then awesome.
+Please let me know how it goes.

 ---